Disability Culture Month

 The Lee Henson Access Mizzou Awards were established to honor Mizzou’s former ADA Coordinator, Lee Henson, who dedicated 20 years of service to the university before his passing in 2014.
 These awards recognize individuals who have:

 Awards are presented in four categories: student, faculty, staff and group.
 Each September, during Disability Culture Month, the recipients are celebrated at the State of Accessibility & Lee Henson Access Mizzou Awards event.
-Nominations are accepted year-round, with a final deadline of Aug.
-15.
+Nominations are accepted year-round.